AbigailMcbride8683524/mils/README.md

 Added detailed comments for clarity - v4.2.6
 Fixed code formatting issues - update 11
 Updated README with new instructions - v7.1.5
+Updated README with new instructions - update 21